m-yamazoe/documentation/saas/console/edit_profile.rst

 Users can also add RDP password and SSH key details from within their profiles.

-Once the credentials have been entered and the profile is saved, the user can then access remote servers as outlined in the Compute > Servers section through Shell/Remote access provided they have the appropriate access rights to take this action.
+Once the credentials have been entered and the profile is saved, the user can then access remote servers as outlined in :doc:`Compute > Servers <../compute/servers>` through Shell/Remote access provided they have the appropriate access rights to take this action.

-:doc:`including setting notification targets <notification_targets>`

-[add link to appropriate doc using the above syntax...]